Timothy C. Hain, MD • Page last modified: March 3, 2021

 For example, Stelara (Ustekinumab) -- a monoclonal antibody drug -- is also used for psoriasis, but rather than being an anti-TNF agent, it is directed against interleukin 12 and interleukin 23.
 Stelara, like the anti-TNF agents, increases the risk of cancer, depresses immune responses, and reduces one's ability to fight TB.
-Stelara needs to be taken far less frequently than does enbrel.
-It is unknown whether Stelara is effective in AIED.
+Stelara needs to be taken far less frequently than does etanercept.
+It is unknown whether ustekinumab is effective in AIED.
 We will be unlikely to know anytime soon as it is prohibitively expensive.

 There have been a few promising studies of IL-1 receptor blockers (Goodall & Siddiq, 2015) such as Anikinra (Vambutas et al., 2014).
 According to Brant, it is difficult to evaluate the trials to date.
 (Brant, Eliades, & Ruckenstein, 2015) .

 Cochlear implants are useful in AIED as a last resort (Wang et al, 2010).
-Cochlear implants are extremely expensive, but there are no major issues with insurance coverage one one becomes "unaidable".
-In our opinion, they are very reasonable alternatives to immune suppressants that may increase the risk of serious infection and cancer.
+Cochlear implants are extremely expensive, but there are no major issues with insurance coverage once one becomes "unaidable".
+In our opinion, they are very reasonable alternatives to immune suppressants as immune suppressants may increase the risk of serious infection and cancer.
+This logic may be changed if the new approach using intratympanic TNF-a inhibitors is borne out.

 In animals, attempts have been made to treat variants of AIED with oral collagen (Kim et al, 2001).
 Relapsing polychondritis is a disorder in which there may be antibodies to collagen and acquired deafness.

 Autoimmune inner ear disease is very rare, making it difficult to study.
 One can speculate that there might be effective treatments that simply have not been discovered.
 For example, there are numerous potential treatments that have not been tried in a formal way.
 Gamma globulin infusions, given monthly, are useful in numerous autoimmune disorders.
 This treatment is very expensive, which limits its use.
 Immune modulating drugs such as are used for treatment of MS (beta-interferon, alpha-inteferon, copaxone) have not been tried in AIED, to this author's knowledge.
 Other medications that have coincidental suppression of immune responses, such as minocycline, or other anti-TNF drugs (see above), might be tried.